Community-Based Education Project in Takhar Province, Northern Afghanistan.

 Worsaj District in Takhar Province is one of them.
 Government schools do exist in Worsaj, but they are limited in number and most are not within easy distance of remote communities.
 The long distance to the nearest government school means that many children cannot access education.
 This is particularly an issue for girls, as parents are reluctant to allow them to walk alone to the nearest government school.
 The provision of CBE, close to home, means that parents are more likely allow their children, especially girls, go to school.

 Afghan Connection: CBE support in Takhar Province: In 2011, AC began with the support 800 children in CBE classes in Worsaj; CBE became so popular that numbers had risen to 1507 by 2015.
 The success of the activity saw AC invited that year to begin a new project in the much larger and extremely impoverished district of Rustaq, which is also in Takhar.
 Rustaq is very remote and its people face huge challenges in their daily lives.
 Much of the adult population is illiterate yet they had a great desire for their children to be educated.
 The communities saw how AC had begun to transform Worsaj with support for education and understandably they wanted the same for their children.
 AC was determined to replicate the success of its Worsaj CBE project and its aim, since 2015, has been to provide CBE to remote communities in Rustaq where there is currently no provision for education.
 Since 2015 AC has been working across both districts.

 Without funding from AC and the establishment of CBE classes, thousands of children in Worsaj and Rustaq would miss out on education because it is often just too far to walk to the nearest government school.
-In 2019, AC will support a total of 2,976 children in CBE (1545 children in Worsaj and 1502 in Rustaq).
+In 2019, AC is supporting a total of 2,976 children in CBE (1545 children in Worsaj and 1502 in Rustaq).